Ultimate Guide To Archery Bows 101

 The barebow is essentially a basic style of recurve bow, using the same modern materials.
 However, it does not permit accessories to aid in stabilization or aiming come competition time.
 It now has international rules for both 3D and field archery.

-When shooting a barebow, pull the string back to your face using your fingers.
+Pull the string back to your face using your fingers when shooting a barebow.
 Make your aim by looking down the length of the arrow.
 Upon release, the energy stored within the bent limbs will transfer through the string and the arrow, sending it toward the target.

 -